PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

   >>> ds.shape
   (5, 12)

-A mapper is a :term:`dataset attribute`, hence is stored in the corresponding attribute collection.
+A mapper is a :term:`dataset attribute`, hence it is stored in the corresponding attribute collection.
 However, not every dataset actually has a mapper.
 For example, the simple one we have just created doesn't have any: